 Mopeds 50cc or less, with less than 2 horsepower, must be registered but you do not need insurance or a Class M license.
 Mopeds over 50cc are considered motorcycles.
 See Mopeds.

 Riders on motorcycles, trimobiles and mopeds are required to wear helmets that meet U.S. Department of Transportation standards.
-Helmet use is not required for other vehicles but is strongly suggested.
 Eye protection or a windscreen is also required.

 Off-highway vehicles, ATV's, non-street-legal motorcycles, snowmobiles, etc. must be registered.

 Applications are accepted by mail only and decals are issued by mail only.

 See Nevada Off-Highway Vehicles for details.

 Water vessels are registered and titled by the Nevada Division of Wildlife.

 Trailers are registered by the DMV.

 You must be a Nevada resident and provide a Nevada street address to obtain a driver license.
 You may not hold licenses or ID cards from multiple states.

 Active duty military members, their spouses, dependents and others living temporarily in Nevada are not required to transfer their license and registration.

 Licenses are not issued to visitors.
 Foreign nationals may or may not be eligible for a license or a driver authorization card depending on their specific immigration status.
 Contact us for details and see Residency and Proof of Identity.